alex-chuf/PCBs-for-Project-North-Star-Next/README.md

 So I made this USB3 hub, with features:

-Small size, so you can easily put into your headset
-4x USB 3 downstream ports, support both USB2 and USB3
-up to 5Gbit/s USB3 bandwidth, more than enough to support even three USB3 sensors at the same time USB3 type C cable input
+.Small size, so you can easily put into your headset .4x USB 3 downstream ports, support both USB2 and USB3 .up to 5Gbit/s USB3 bandwidth, more than enough to support even three USB3 sensors at the same time .USB3 type C cable input
-A cooling fan connector
+.A cooling fan connector
-An exposed soldering pad for 5V and GND, so you can possibly power other devices from it.
+.An exposed soldering pad for 5V and GND, so you can possibly power other devices from it.
 Note: normally the host machine can output 5V/1A power on the USB3 port.

 Specifications:

-Dimension: 37.8*23.0mm
+.Dimension: 37.8*23.0mm
-Weight: 4.8g
+.Weight: 4.8g
-PCB thickness: 1.6mm
+.PCB thickness: 1.6mm
-USB3 hub chip: GL3523
+.USB3 hub chip: GL3523
-Bandwidth: 5Gbit/s
+.Bandwidth: 5Gbit/s
-Total Max. power on all ports: 5V1A
+.Total Max. power on all ports: 5V1A

 Available USB3 adapter for sensors:

-IR170
-T261/265
-XR50/USB2
-Planning:
+.IR170
+.T261/265
+.XR50/USB2
+.Planning:

 LM2
-contact me if there is one not on the list
+.contact me if there is one not on the list

 Packing List: